cypress-io/cypress-example-kitchensink/README.md

 ## start the local webserver
 npm start

+## use this command if above does not work on your machine
+npm run start:ci:windows
 ```

 The `npm start` script will spawn a webserver on port `8080` which hosts the Kitchen Sink App.